 3. Lake Hop by Valley Trail

 Grab your trusty Valley Trail bike (there’s plenty to rent in the Village), swimsuit and a book and find your favourite lakesite spot.
-Check out our Insider’s Lake Life guide for an overview of the lakes.
+Check out our Insider’s Lake Life guide for an overview of the lakes, and if you prefer to paddle than pedal there’s plenty of ways to get on the water too.

 4. Festival (for Free)